 What are extraoral radiographs?

-In respect to this, what are the three types of dental images?
+People also ask, what are the three types of dental images?

 There are three types of diagnostic radiographs taken in today's dental offices -- periapical (also known as intraoral or wall-mounted), panoramic, and cephalometric.
 Periapical radiographs are probably the most familiar, with images of a few teeth at a time captured on small film cards inserted in the mouth.

-Herein, what is a periapical radiograph used for?
+Beside this, what is a periapical radiograph used for?

 A periapical x-ray is one that captures the whole tooth.
 It shows everything from the crown (chewing surface) to the root (below the gum line).
 Each periapical x-ray shows a small section of your upper or lower teeth.
 These x-rays are often used to detect any unusual changes in the root and surrounding bone structures.